 Enables you to specify the port number used to connect to the cluster.
-If the port is not specified, the default port for the selected protocol is used (80 for HTTP or 443 for HTTPS).
+The default port is 443 for HTTPS.

 Copyright information

 Copyright © 2024 NetApp, Inc. All Rights Reserved.
 Printed in the U.S. No part of this document covered by copyright may be reproduced in any form or by any means-graphic, electronic, or mechanical, including photocopying, recording, taping, or storage in an electronic retrieval system-without prior written permission of the copyright owner.